mjfelis/zen-demo/content/en/_index.md

 - DNS: Resolve domain names
 - Verana: Resolve Proof of Trust

-## What we are building
+## What we enable

+We enable the principle: "Don't trust, verify".

-Here we will show a diagram.
+Here we will show a nice diagram.